 Bonus: Map of thermals and skyways

 By clicking on the top right of the map, you can change the “base map”, but also display the thermals, as well as the “skyways” (aggregation of the most popular cross-country routes).
 Thanks to Michi von Känel for allowing me to use the sound data excellent site !
-A wealth of information to prepare your trip with his paraglider.
+A wealth of information to prepare your travel with his paraglider.

 And this is what it looks like:

 This project was born out of a project lasting a few days, but since we have a very rotten season, I am adding features over time:

 On 07/15/2021, I added the airspaces (from OpenAIP.net).
 It is practical to respect the air regulations in paragliding, and to prepare its flights of distance.
 Click on the icon at the top right to access it.